 When looking for asparagus, seek out firm stalks without wrinkling.
 Stalks will vary widely in width which is only an indicator of age.
-Pencil-thin stalks are much younger than thicker ones and are typically much more tender.
-Thinner stalks also require shorter cooking times and tend to be less woody.
+Pencil-thin stalks are much younger than thicker stalks.
 After purchasing asparagus, wrap in a damp cloth and store in the vegetable/crisper drawer, or, bundle spears with a rubber band and place upright with the cut ends in a container with an inch of water.
 This will keep the spears vital until you can use them.
 Refrigerate immediately and use as soon as possible as asparagus’s sugars will turn rapidly to starches, reducing flavor quickly.
 Asparagus can also be pickled and stored for several years.

-Before cooking asparagus rinse the spears in cold water, dry, and cut or snap the bottoms of each spear off.
+Preparation – rinse the spears in cold water, dry, and cut or snap off the bottoms of each spear.
 Snapping the base is a technique used to remove the woody part of the asparagus as the spear will snap where the asparagus turns from tender to woody.
 Just bend the spear near the base and you should be able to snap it pretty easily, no knife required.
-If using this technique you may lose significantly more of the spear than if cutting the bottom.
-To avoid losing too much of the spear you can cut a small amount off the bottom and then peel the woody part before cooking.
-Thinner spears will not need much, if any, removed.
-An easy trick for a bunch of pencil-thin asparagus is to take the entire bunch of asparagus (with the rubber bands on) and simply cut ½-inch to 1 inch off the bottom of the entire bunch with a larger knife.
 White asparagus must be peeled before cooking.

-Asparagus can be eaten raw (look for younger, thinner spears to avoid toughness) and is delicious chopped and put on salads.
-Cut into inch long sections and add to stir-fry, omelets, pasta, quiche/frittata, or rice dishes.
+Raw – asparagus can be eaten raw and is delicious chopped and put on salads.
 Asparagus goes well with parsley, tarragon, soy sauce, sesame, garlic, ginger, lemon, cream, eggs, Parmesan (or other hard, salty cheeses), and butter—lots and lots of butter.

-Sauteéing – Heat a tablespoon of oil or grease (bacon fat works very well) in a skillet or saute pan.
+Sauté – heat a tablespoon of oil or grease (bacon fat works very well) in a skillet or sauté pan.
 Place whole spears (this will require a wider pan) or cut asparagus in the pan once the oil is hot.
 Sauté the asparagus until tender.
-Some browning is always good.

-Roasting – Arrange spears on a baking sheet (spread them out so you only have one layer), drizzle with olive oil, sprinkle with salt and pepper and roast in the oven until the skin starts to crisp and appears slightly shriveled and is just browning.
+Roast – arrange spears on a baking sheet (spread them out in a single layer), drizzle with olive oil, sprinkle with salt and pepper and roast in the oven until the skin starts to crisp and appears slightly shriveled.
 At 500°F this will only take about 6-8 minutes.
-Increase the cooking time if you’re roasting at 450°F or 475°F. Careful using glass baking dishes at high heats as they can break.
-Sprinkle with lemon juice before serving.
-Can be served hot or cold.
+Increase the cooking time if you’re roasting at 450°F or 475°F. Sprinkle with lemon juice before serving.
+Serve hot or cold.